anaconda/anaconda-project/CONTRIBUTING.md

 problems you're iterating over.
 So the mechanism here may need some massaging over time depending on what you're trying to do.

+## Result objects

+Often the code uses return values (such as the `Status` or `PrepareResult` classes) to return error states, rather than exceptions.
+These are easier to deal with when an error is "expected" and may need to be processed by multiple layers of code.

 ## Tests

 CI enforces 100% test coverage, which is good because there are lots of corner cases to worry about!
 You can modify Anaconda Project with pretty good confidence because if you break it, the tests will almost always break.

+The main goal of 100% test coverage is to test error handling codepaths, to be sure they work, and continue to work when refactoring.
+80%-ish coverage generally neglects error codepaths.

 Tips for reaching 100% coverage on your new code: